fortio/log/README.md

 The timestamp `ts` is in microseconds since epoch (golang UnixMicro())

-Optional additional `KeyValue` pairs can be added to the base structure using the new `log.LogS` or passed to `log.LogRequest`.
+Optional additional `KeyValue` pairs can be added to the base structure using the new `log.S` or passed to `log.LogRequest`.